thingsym/better-website-performance/readme.txt

 If you would like to contribute, here are some notes and guidlines.

-* All development happens on the **develop** branch, so it is always the most up-to-date
+* All development happens on the **main** branch, so it is always the most up-to-date
-* The **master** branch only contains tagged releases
-* If you are going to be submitting a pull request, please submit your pull request to the **develop** branch
+* If you are going to be submitting a pull request, please submit your pull request to the **main** branch
 * See about [forking](https://help.github.com/articles/fork-a-repo/) and [pull requests](https://help.github.com/articles/using-pull-requests/)

 = Test Matrix =